-Green coffee beans and metabolic rate
+Green coffee bean extract and caffeine

 In one study, a single dose of 100 mg caffeine increased the resting metabolic rate of both lean and obese volunteers by 3% to 4% over 150 minutes, as well as increasing the amount of heat they generated (diet-induced thermogenesis).
 Repeated caffeine doses of 100 mg every 2 hours for 12 hours increased their energy expenditure by between 8% and 11% during that period.
 The overall result was that the lean individuals burned an additional 150 kcals energy, while the obese volunteers burned an additional 79kcals.